-BIBD recognized the importance of a Risk culture within an organization.
-In order to promote the risk awareness, Risk management consistently provide trainings to all staff at least once a year.
-Operational risk is one of the major risk the Group is facing.
-As a result, the group had appointed risk coordinators across all the divisions within the Group as focal points to escalate any risk management event.
+BIBD recognizes the importance of fostering a risk culture within the organization.
+To promote risk awareness, Risk Management consistently provides training to all staff.
+Operational risk is one of the major risks the Group faces.
+Consequently, the group has appointed risk coordinators across all divisions within the Group as focal points to escalate any risk management event.